Ceramic Painting

 1. Start with washing your bisqueware.

-Clay dust may prevent the ceramic paint from firing correctly.
+This removes any clay dust from the bisque fire.
+Clay dust may prevent the ceramic paint from firing correctly. |

 2. We've provided you with a range of colours.
 Feel free to mix them, however keep in mind there is no guarantee that the colour will come out as intended.

-This tile indicates how multiple layers of brushed on colour glaze defines the intensity of your finish.
+This tile indicates how multiple layers of brushed on colour glaze defines the intensity of your finish. |

 3. The same applies for sponged on colour glaze, multiple coats/layers defines the intensity of your finish.
 We recommend 3 coats of colour to achieve a solid finish.